zero1778/CS419-Project/README.md

 **NOTE: ** There are some unknown errors when using the front-end with Firefox Browser.
 Please use Microsoft Edge, Chromium, or Google Chrome as these are the browsers we tested on.
 Furthermore, if your browser disables `CORS`, please go to the settings and enable it.

 ## Advanced: change the retrieval model in the back-end server

 Change the row `model=` in file `config.ini`.
 The model value, which is an integer, is commented in the `config.ini` file.
+If you are hosting the back-end server during the change using above command, it is supposed to be automatically restarted.